 The rules of soccer are extensive.

-You can find the full official Laws of the Game document here if you wish, or have a look at my easy to understand guide to the rules of soccer by clicking here.
+You can find the full official Laws of the Game document here if you wish, or have a look at my easy-to-understand guide to the rules of soccer.

 However, for all of soccer’s rules, the back pass rule only takes up a few lines in Law 12, section 2.

 “An indirect free-kick will be awarded if a goalkeeper, inside their penalty area, touches the ball with the hand/arm, unless the goalkeeper has clearly kicked or attempted to kick the ball to release it into play after it has been deliberately kicked to the goalkeeper by a team-mate or they received it directly from a throw-in taken by a team-mate“IFAB Laws of the Game